ratanahaerlavynah/dreamy/_poems/54-dreamy-s-longing-the-remembrance-of-her-self.md

 There was a mirror once,
 but it didn’t show my reflection.
-It showed a girl I had been before they called me by names that were never mine. er eyes didn’t seek approval.
+It showed a girl I had been before they called me by names that were never mine.
+Her eyes didn’t seek approval.
 They carried storm-tides of memory that had never belonged to Earth.

 I touched my own wrist and felt a pulse :